boetiusj/hugo/content/blog/touch-up-paint.md

 When a chip happens there's really no easy way to make that nail look like all the rest, is there?
 She had no more questions.

 You'll notice how similar nail polish lingo is to painting lingo.
-Same process, really - primer, paint and, in the case of kitchen cabinets, very often a clear coat on top of everything.
+Same process, really - primer, paint, and in the case of kitchen cabinets, very often a clear coat on top of everything.

 Sure, you can apply paint to cover a chip, but it won't look the same without a _lot_ of extra work.
 Now, if you're selling a house that might be OK - but keep this trick in mind when you're _buying_, too.
 What at first appears to be a well-painted home may really be nothing more than clever touch-up work.
 That's something that you're likely to not see until you've lived in the house for a bit.